Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Entity tree type

-Represents different tree strategies for entities.
+Represents different tree strategies for entities (see [Tree extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/tree.md) for more details).

 Can be one of the following options: